 ● Developing Tolerance: After a dose or two, the body might not be able to experience the same highs with the same dosage as before.
 This is because the body may have developed a tolerance against the drug.
 Now, to overcome this effect, the individual will have to increase the dose.

 ● Forming Dependency: In between satisfying the urges, overcoming tolerance, and increasing the dose, a person eventually forms dependency.
+Heroin is a highly addictive drug, and heroin users can develop dependence within two to three weeks of regular use.
+Heroin users often attempt to hide their addiction by concealing physical signs such as track marks, needle scars, and skin damage, as well as hiding drug paraphernalia.
 This person now cannot function normally without having the substance.

 Symptoms of Heroin Dependency